Distributional Properties of Nearest-Site Angular Distances on the Sphere: Introduction

-A Voronoi diagram, also known as Thiessen polygon or Dirichlet tessellation, is a powerful tool in conducting research related to the partition of a space \citep{augenbaum1985construction}.
-Given a set of pre-specified points (called seeds or sites), a Voronoi diagram divides the space into regions (called Voronoi cells) according to the nearest-neighbor rule, such that each region contains exactly one seed and the interior points of the regions are closer to this seed than any others \citep{edelsbrunner1986voronoi, aurenhammer1991voronoi}.

-Voronoi diagrams can be constructed efficiently~\citep{deBerg2000CompGeo}, and it has wide applications in various disciplines, including forestry, chemistry, transportation, and statistics~\citep{persson1964distance,christofides1969expected,vaisman2012statistical,zhao2011voronoi}.
-In particular, it has been used by mathematicians and statisticians to model stochastic foam geometries \citep{koll2014generation}, estimating Shannon entropy of multidimensional probability~\citep{lin1991divergence}, approximating resampling-based distributions~\citep{villagran2016non}, etc.
+In Euclidean domains, the Voronoi diagram (a.k.a. the Thiessen polygon or a Dirichlet tessellation) is a powerful tool for studying nearest-site distances.
+A Voronoi diagram partitions a space into regions, called Voronoi cells, according to the nearest-neighbor rule: each cell contains one seed (site), and all interior points of the cell are closer to its seed than to any other seed~\citep{augenbaum1985construction,edelsbrunner1986voronoi, aurenhammer1991voronoi}.
+Voronoi diagrams can be constructed efficiently~\citep{deBerg2000CompGeo} and have wide applications in forestry, chemistry, transportation, statistics, and computational geometry~\citep{persson1964distance,christofides1969expected,vaisman2012statistical,zhao2011voronoi}.
+They have also been used to model stochastic foam geometries~\citep{koll2014generation}, estimate Shannon entropy of multidimensional probability~\citep{lin1991divergence}, and approximate resampling-based distributions~\citep{villagran2016non}.

-In this study, we focus on the following application of Voronoi diagram in wireless communications.
-As we know, wireless signal strength depends critically on the distance between a user's device (e.g., cell phone) and the \emph{nearest} base station.
-In order to study the distribution and moments of this minimal distance, we need to decompose the whole region covered by wireless signal into Voronoi cells~\citep{okabe2009spatial,li2016moments} of which the seeds are base stations.
-Because a Voronoi cell is a convex polygon composed of several triangles intersecting at the seed, it suffices to study the stochastic properties of the distance between a selected vertex (the seed) of a triangle and a random interior point.
-Several research teams, including us, have study this problem on $\R^{2}$ thoroughly under the assumption that the random point follows a uniform distribution on the triangle~\citep{aurenhammer1984optimal,Pure2015computing,ahmadi2014random,li2016moments}.
-In particular, we derived the closed-form cumulative distribution function (CDF), probability density function (PDF), and the first two moments of this random distance~\citep{li2016moments}.
+The Voronoi representation converts a global nearest-site problem into local problems within individual cells.
+In a planar wireless-communication example, base stations can be treated as seeds, and the network coverage region can be decomposed into Voronoi cells~\citep{okabe2009spatial,li2016moments}.
+Because each planar Voronoi cell can be decomposed into triangles sharing the seed as a common vertex, the distribution of the nearest-site distance can be studied through the simpler problem of the distance between a selected triangle vertex and a random interior point.
+Several research groups, including ours, have studied this problem in $\mathbb{R}^{2}$ when the random point is uniformly distributed on the triangle~\citep{aurenhammer1984optimal,Pure2015computing,ahmadi2014random,li2016moments}.
+In particular, we derived the closed-form CDF, PDF, and first two moments of this random distance~\citep{li2016moments}.